 Almost anyone who uses email for work gets tons of unsolicited messages which are not immediately critical.
 Taking control of email means effectively prioritizing which messages demand action now, and which can be saved for later.
 Spark, an email cleaner, helps you focus on important emails by sending certain messages to the top of your mailbox.
 You can pin and reply to important messages, and batch archive the rest.
 A home screen widget lets you see the number of unread emails, search, or compose a new email.

-Spark mail reduces noise by notifying you only about emails from people that you know.
+Spark mail only notifies you about emails from people you know, drastically reducing distractions caused by a full inbox.
 You can add multiple email accounts to Spark — Gmail, AOL, Hotmail, and more.
 Teams can discuss email privately to keep everyone in the loop.
-You can pre-write an email you send frequently, add placeholders for names or numbers, and use it only during work times, if you prefer.
+The app also allows you to make templates of frequently-sent emails and add placeholders for names or numbers.
+Keep it on all the time, or only during working hours.

-Calendar links up with all of your built-in calendar apps to create a single super calendar, designed to help you save time and be more productive, while spending less effort in organizing and synchronizing your life.
-Connect with all your Google, Apple, and Outlook calendars, view all of your events in a list or timeline view, or create events in Calendar and sync them with your other calendars.
+Calendar links up with all of your built-in calendar apps to create a single super calendar, which will organize and synchronize your schedule.
+Spend less time and effort scheduling between multiple calendars and more time working.
+Connect all your Google, Apple, and Outlook calendars, view all of your events in a list or timeline view, or create events in Calendar and sync them with your other calendars.
 You’ll never miss anything important ever again because you looked in the wrong place.

-Many people find to-do lists intrusive, because you first have to enter all the tasks you need to accomplish and that in itself can get time-consuming.
-With Todoist, you enter your tasks once and use the app as an organizing hub for your life so nothing falls through the cracks.
-Use it to capture, organize, and prioritize tasks, record deadlines with reminders, set due dates, collaborate by assigning tasks to co-workers, track your progress, and pair it with other apps such as Gmail, Google Calendar, Slack, and Amazon Alexa.
+Entering all the things you need to do in a new app can often end up being as overwhelming as the tasks themselves are, making many people give up before getting the app’s full benefit.
+With Todoist, you enter your tasks once, then use the app as an organizing hub for your life, so nothing falls through the cracks.
+Use it to capture, organize, and prioritize tasks, record deadlines with reminders, set due dates, collaborate by assigning tasks to co-workers, and track your progress.
+You can also pair it with other apps such as Gmail, Google Calendar, Slack, and Amazon Alexa.

 Part of working at home also means staying in touch with friends, relatives, and personal colleagues.
 Marco Polo gives you a compelling combo of texting, social media, and video chats in one app.
 It differs from other social media apps in that it does not collect or sell your data for advertising and eschews the typical likes and social competitions.
 Just like text messaging, you can communicate on your own time, but the app is face to face, so you get a closer connection with friends and loved ones and can communicate either by video or photo.
-There are no limits on length for video stored in the cloud.
-Marco Polo works over Wi-Fi anywhere in the world.
-Just search and find anyone via their mobile phone number.
-You can use the free version or upgrade to the premium version for $10 per month.
+Videos stored in the cloud can be as long as you’d like since there aren’t any limits.
+You can search and find anyone via their mobile phone number no matter where you are in the world, as long as you have a Wi-Fi connection.
+You can use the free version or upgrade to the premium version for $5 per month when billed annually.

 - Bye Bye Wunderlist: The best to-do apps for Android and iOS